Your Guide to Provence Wine Region (With Map)

 The largest AOC, and the biggest producer with about 75% of wine production (of which 89% is Rosé), this region is also the most diverse.

-Because of the region’s size, there are a variety of influences at work: differences in climate, altitude of vineyards, soils and rainfall, for example, can be so varied that there’s actually a difference of 60 days between the start of harvest in the southern coastal vineyards and their cooler, inland counterparts.
+Because of the region’s size, various influences are at work.
+Differences in climate, vineyard altitude, soils, and rainfall, for example, can be so varied that there’s a 60-day difference between the start of harvest in the southern coastal vineyards and their cooler, inland counterparts.

-There are four geographical “Sub Regions” in the Côtes de Provence, and they’re easy to identify as they are allowed to add their names to the label.
+There are four geographical subregions in Côtes de Provence, and they’re easy to identify as they are allowed to add their names to the label.
 Sainte-Victoire, La Londe, Fréjus, and Pierrefeu.
-Each of these sub-regions has distinct characteristics that affect the grapes and wines made in them.
+Each subregion has distinct characteristics that affect the grapes and wines it produces.

 Provence Wine Region Picture

 Big skies.
-Photo taken east of Aix-en-Provence in Vars, Provence-Alpes-Cote d’Azur.
-Source
+Photo taken east of Aix-en-Provence in Vars, Provence-Alpes-Côte d’Azur.
+Photo source.

-Second in size, this region is heavily influenced by the famous Mistral winds.
+This region is second in size and experiences heavy influence from the famous Mistral winds.
 The vineyards here date back as far as 600 BC and were prized by the Royal Courts of Europe in the 15th century.

 Coteaux Varois de Provence

-AKA “The Heart of Provence”, this region in the middle of Provence features undulating limestone mountain ranges so there are a multitude of ‘meso-climates’.
+AKA “The Heart of Provence,” this region features undulating limestone mountain ranges and a multitude of ‘meso-climates.’

-Vineyards at these slightly higher altitudes are cooler so the grapes benefit from longer, slower ripening, giving the finished wines good acidity, complex flavors and structure.
-Again, Rosés rule, crafted from Cinsualt, Mourvedre, Grenache and Syrah with whites dominated by Rolle.
+Vineyards at these slightly higher altitudes are cooler, so the grapes benefit from longer, slower ripening, giving wines good acidity, complex flavors, and structure.
+Again, rosés rule here and are from Cinsault, Mourvèdre, Grenache, and Syrah grapes.
+White wines are mostly made using Rolle.

-This is probably the toastiest part of Provence; so hot it’s home to the Val d’Enfer or “Valley of Hell”.
-Located north of the ancient city of Arles, the area is named after the fortified 13th century town of Baux.
-Vineyards lie on the hillsides of the Alpilles mountains and, although the climate and rugged terrain are inhospitable, it’s perfect for grapes.
+This is probably the toastiest part of Provence; so hot it’s home to the Val d’Enfer or “Valley of Hell.”
+North of the ancient city of Arles, the area is named after the fortified 13th-century town of Baux.
+Vineyards lie on the hillsides of the Alpilles mountains, and, although the climate and rugged terrain are inhospitable, it’s perfect for grapes.

-Les Baux also sets itself apart by producing predominantly red wines, with Granache, Syrah, Cinsault and Cabernet Sauvignon taking center stage.
+Les Baux also sets itself apart by producing predominantly red wines, with Grenache, Syrah, Cinsault, and Cabernet Sauvignon taking center stage.

 Cassis-Provence